William S. Heckscher: Early life and education

 Having been stymied at furthering his formal art education, at the age of 19 Heckscher returned to The Hague and worked as a portrait painter.
 He spent months copying panels by Jan van Eyck and Konrad Witz, took informal painting lessons with Ludwig Bartning of the Berlin Academy, and was contracted to work on an anatomical atlas.
 His portraiture was in demand among Dutch, German, and Belgian patrons; this was his means of support from 1924 to 1930.

 Heckscher was commissioned in 1931 to paint a portrait of Gustav Pauli, the director of Kunsthalle Hamburg.
 While at work in Pauli's office, they were interrupted by a strange little man unknown to Heckscher.
 The man, apparently a colleague of Pauli, immediately launched into some Dürer problem that was troubling him.
 The stranger's animated discussion with Pauli left Heckscher astounded at the depth of the man's insight.
-Intrigued, Heckscher followed Panofsky to his office and all but begged to study under him.
+Intrigued, Heckscher followed Erwin Panofsky to his office and all but begged to study under him.
 Panofsky was thoroughly unimpressed by Heckscher's education—he had never finished high school—but Heckscher persisted, and Panofsky eventually relented, telling him of a program to support gifted students who had not completed high school.
 Heckscher passed the rigorous examination and was accepted into the University of Hamburg, but was only grudgingly given a seat in the back of Panofsky's seminar.

 In 1932–1933, Heckscher lived in New York where he worked as Panofsky's assistant.
 During this time, he enrolled in the Graduate Department of Art History at the Institute of Fine Arts at New York University to study American art history.
 Heckscher returned to Germany to continue his studies in 1934.
 He and his mother were detained by the Gestapo and interrogated for ten days after being accused of having pacifist connections.

 He received his PhD from the University of Hamburg in 1936.
 Panofsky had moved to the Institute for Advanced Study, and Heckscher followed him to Princeton as a visiting art historian.
 Heckscher also studied English there, and took up a study of linguistics the following year after moving to London.

 In 1940, Heckscher was detained in London as an enemy alien.
 He was sent to an internment camp in Farnham, Quebec, where he was held for eighteen months.
 During this time, he organized an informal prison school to help foreign internees prepare for university entrance examinations.
 Heckscher was released from internment early, on Christmas Day 1941, after the intervention of Canadian senator Cairine Wilson and John Lovejoy Elliott.